 To relieve pressure on GPs the government have introduced a new 'isolation note' that replaces the 'fit note' for those affected by the Coronavirus who who need to evidence this to their employer.
-People unable to work for more than seven days because of coronavirus (COVID-19) can obtain an isolation note through a new online service: NHS 111 online.
+People unable to work for more than seven days because of coronavirus (COVID-19) can obtain an isolation note through the online service: NHS 111 online.

 People who need to claim Universal Credit or Employment and Support Allowance because of coronavirus will not be required to produce a 'fit note' or an 'isolation note'.